brittany-johnson/lonely-bots-club/README.md

 ## About
 Lonely Bots Club is a social media web application built with Express, Sequelize, Mustache, and PostreSQL.

+*I'm currently working on version 2 of the app, but you can view version 1 below:*

 [View the latest release here](https://gabble-social.herokuapp.com/login)
 ![current-app-state](https://github.com/brittany-johnson/Gabble_Forum/blob/master/progress-gifs/4-17-19-gabble.gif)